AdobeDocs/commerce-operations.en/help/install/tutorials/message-consumers.md

 ---
-title: Configure consumer behavior
+title: Configure message consumers
-functional_areas:
-  - Install
-  - System
-  - Setup
+description:
 ---

+# Configure message consumers

 Before you run this command, you must do all of the following *or* you must [install the Magento software]({{ page.baseurl }}/install-gde/install/cli/install-cli-install.html):